PaddlePaddle/docs/doc/fluid/advanced_guide/addon_development/contribute_code/local_dev_guide_en.md

 Paddle modify the format of C/C++ source code with `clang-format` .Make sure the version of `clang-format` is above 3.8.

 Note：There are differences between the installation of `yapf` with `pip install pre-commit` and that with `conda install -c conda-forge pre-commit` .
-Paddle developers use `pip install pre-commit`,, Using Paddle docker image will `pre-commit`without separate installation .
+Paddle developers use `pip install pre-commit`, Using Paddle docker image will `pre-commit`without separate installation .

 ## Start development